Panama Activities

 Duration: 1 hour

-Level of Difficulty: easy to moderate
+Level of Difficulty: Easy to moderate

 What to bring: Comfortable clothing, insect repellent and flashlight.